Skip to main content

 END

-These PQL operators use reference tables that you can include as helper objects:
+These PQL operators use reference tables configured as helper objects: